Space Force appoints first Guardian MTL

 |0

-This work, Space Force appoints first Guardian MTL [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Space Force appoints first Guardian MTL, by 1st Lt.
+Charles Rivezzo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT